 Collect and save as many Nuka Cola drinks as possible

-Certainly for healing purposes, Nuka drinks are definitely useful and Nuka Cherry and Nuka Quantum, particularly, are good healers.
+Certainly for healing purposes, Nuka drinks are definitely useful, and Nuka Cherry and Nuka Quantum are particularly good healers.
 Also, they're useful for staving off sleep, although the effect is brief at best.
-This one is perhaps a secret and relates to the next tip coming up -- whenever you find Nuka Cola, Nuka Cherry and Nuka Quantum, don't always drink them all immediately, save some.
+This one is perhaps a secret and relates to the next tip coming up -- whenever you find Nuka Cola, Nuka Cherry, and Nuka Quantum, don't always drink them all immediately; save some.
 Why?
 You're about to find out.

 Find the "Drinkin' Buddy" robot

-Make sure you keep the robot once discovered and tell it to go back to your main settlement.
+Make sure you keep the robot once discovered, and tell it to go back to your main settlement.
 But beware, it can be destroyed by enemies, so make sure you're alert to danger in your chosen settlement.

 Adhesive is a priority; buy it and collect it all

-If you've collected plenty of purified water, corn, mutfruit and tatos, they can be combined at a cooking stove to create vegetable starch.
-Vegetable starch is an item worth 5 adhesive and it's considerably useful.
-It takes 3 tatos, 3 corn, 3 mutfruit and a bottle of purified water to make a single can of vegetable starch.
+If you've collected plenty of purified water, corn, mutfruit, and tatos, they can be combined at a cooking stove to create vegetable starch.
+Vegetable starch is an item worth 5 adhesive, and it's considerably useful.
+It takes 3 tatos, 3 corn, 3 mutfruit, and a bottle of purified water to make a single can of vegetable starch.

 Fill every empty bottle you have when a water pump is found

-Water pumps are relatively common in various settlements and finding one is a really great moment.
-So fill every milk bottle, empty Nuka Cola bottle and beer bottle up to create purified water.
+Water pumps are relatively common in various settlements, and finding one is a really great moment.
+So fill every milk bottle, empty Nuka Cola bottle, and beer bottle up to create purified water.
 Also, while you're there, make sure to drink using the pump to remove any thirst your character might have.

-Collect practically everything with aluminium in
+Collect practically everything with aluminium in it

 Magazines have various unique effects, which are great when combined with similar perks.
 While they're practically scattered around everywhere, all that can be said is keep an eye out for them all.
 Some increase critical hit damage with various weapons; others increase various things, like meat attained and AP.